heavyblotto/memorativa/docs/memorativa-design.md

 # Memorativa

 **Memorativa** is the name of the system described in this document.
 This document will progressively describe the system, with each section building upon the predecessors.
-Each section provides a conceptual summary at the start.

 Memorativa is designed to cultivate an "internal cosmos" of perceptions and concepts.
 The system acts as a remedial trend towards human thinking and a hygienic force in the culture.